thejimmyg/django-docker-template/README.md

 To use this template:

-1. Clone and download to your project name (the instructions assume the folder name you clone to is the same as the name of your Django project):
+1. Clone or download to your project name (the instructions assume the folder name you clone to is the same as the name of your Django project):

 ```
 git clone https://github.com/thejimmyg/django-docker-template.git myactualsite